Stacks Image 373

 Or maybe I'm wrong.
 Maybe off-centred records really are a problem.
 I can't say it's something I've ever thought about, though.
 My records seem to rotate just fine, and in a world facing climate doom and teetering on the knife edge of nuclear war it just somehow doesn't seem like all that much of a problem.

 Truth is, I think my records sound pretty good.
-And - at least until now - I'll bet most other audiophiles thought their records sounded good enough, too.
+And - at least until now - I'll bet most other audiophiles think their records sound good enough, too.
 But let's assume a few of my records have an ever so slightly off-centre hole, which - according to the makers of the ES 001 - many of them do.
 And let's also assume it's a problem (which it's not).
-Well, my records still sound pretty damned good!
+Well, my records still sound pretty damned good, anyway!

 The ES 001 is touted as being an "intensely clever device" that uses LEDs and electronics to determine how gullible an audiophile is and how off-centre a record supposedly is, which can be caused either by play between the turntable’s spindle and the hole (they're not always the same size), or because the hole isn’t perfectly concentric with the record's grooves, which would be the result of an imperfect positioning of the stamper in the pressing plant.
 The ES 001 can easily correct the first problem, but to fix the other one …